-John Hyde, son of Rev. Charles R. Hyde and Annie Rhea (Bachman) Hyde.
+John Hyde, son of Rev. Charles R. Hyde and Annie Rhea

+(Bachman) Hyde.

 Samuel Lee King II, son of Samuel Lee King and Annie (Phipps) King.
 Second Lieutenant.
-After going oversees was loaned to Great Britain; was assigned to Twenty-first London Rifles.
+After going overseas was loaned to Great Brittain; was assigned to Twenty-first London Rifles.
 Was in battle.

-Edward Campbell Lenoir, son of Henry Ramisey Lenoir and Bessie (Campbell) Lenoir.
-Sergeant in 105th Trench Mortar Battery, a unit of the Thirtieth Division (Old Hickory Division).
-Served in France.
-His unit was sent to the front with another division where they were used as shock troops when not using their trench mortars.
+Edward Campbell Lenoir, son of Henry Ramsey Lenoir and Bessie (Campbell) Lenoir, Sergeant in 105th Trench Mortar Battery, a unit of the Thirtieth Division (Old Hicory Served in France.
+His unit was sent to the front with another division where they were used as shock troops when not using their Irench mortars.
 Was at the front when the Armistice was signed; was sent into Luxemburg as part of the Army of Occupation.
 After arriving in France he was offered an opportunity of going into an Officers Training School but preferred going to the front.

-David Rhea Locke. son of John C. Locke and Florence (Rhea) Locke.
+David Rhea Locke, son of John C. Locke and Florence

+(Rhea) Locke.

 Robert Anderson Lowery, son of John Taylor Lowery and Amanda (Anderson) Lowery.
-Corporal in Battery A, Thirty-sixth Division of 133rd Field Artillery.
-Served over seas.
-While en-route to France his transport had a battle with submarines.
+Corporal in Battery A, Thirty-sixth Division of 133rd Field Artillery, Served overseas.
+While enroute to France his transport had a battle with submarines.

-John Charles Moore II, son of John Charles Moore find Sarah J. (Bachman) Moore.
+John Charles Moore II, son of John Charles Moore and Sarah J. (Bachman) Moore.
 In Radio Service.